dcos-labs/marathon-validate/README.md

     -a, --app                 Check an App JSON
     -g, --group               Check a Group JSON
-    -m, --marathon <version>  Use schema of specific Marathon version
+    -m, --marathon <version>  Use schema of specific Marathon version -t                        List all available tags (versions), for usage with the -m flag
 ```

 If you want validate your `application.json` file in the current folder against the `master` version of the JSON schema, you can do a